viperproject/gobra-book/src/02/slices.md

 func append[T any](ghost p perm, src []T, xs ...T) (res []T)
 ```

-Note that since `append` is variadic, the permission amount must be the first argument.
+Since `append` is variadic, the permission amount must be the first argument.
-The permission to `src` is lost, as the underlying array could be reallocated if the capacity is not sufficient to append the new elements.
+The permission to `src` is lost, as the underlying array could be reallocated if the capacity is insufficient to append the new elements.
 `s = append(s, 42)` is a common pattern in Go, and this way permissions to `s` are preserved.

 `copy` copies the elements from `src` to `dst`.